 I actually have two tips here.
 First off, do keyword research properly, like an actual business – Who is your target audience, what makes your product specific to them, are you fighting based on price or are you a premium brand.
 If as a result of what keywords you are targeting, those questions don’t all align, then you’re essentially just shooting in the dark.

-Secondly I’d say people do not look closely enough into their actual organic rankings for large terms.
-This is why we built KeyworX in the first place, because implementing a campaign to rank for a highly competitive search term (even if you invest $5, $10k on the front end) can be incredibly profitable once you have those organic rankings.
+Secondly, I’d say people do not look closely enough into their actual organic rankings for large terms.
+This is why we built KeyworX in the first place.
+Implementing a campaign to rank for a highly competitive search term (even if you invest $5, $10k on the front end) can be incredibly profitable once you have those organic rankings.

-We’ve implemented this hundreds of times for clients, and in my opinion the best long-term ROI marketing for Amazon sellers is in the organic search rankings market.
+We’ve implemented this procedure hundreds of times for clients, and in my opinion, the best long-term ROI marketing for Amazon sellers is in the organic search rankings market.

 - From your point of view, what are some of the industry’s biggest challenges to date?

-The SEO industry has always suffered from an image problem – because the barriers to entry are so low and the fact that SEO itself is seen as a commodity, it makes selling/closing uneducated clients (usually the ones that need you the most) more difficult.
+The SEO industry has always suffered from an image problem because the barriers to entry are so low and the fact that SEO itself is seen as a commodity.
+This makes selling/closing uneducated clients (usually the ones that need you the most) more difficult.

 Another issue would be the sheer volume of incorrect information online.
-Even some of the most famous players in the industry are peddling information and tips that are out-dated or in some cases just straight wrong.
-This makes it a lot more difficult for the average person to learn the skill in a correct way.
+Even some of the most famous players in the industry are peddling information and tips that are outdated or in some cases just straight wrong.
+This makes it a lot more difficult for the average person to learn the skill in the correct way.